generoi/wp-cli-wordfence/README.md

-# wp-plugin-boilerplate
+# wp-cli-wordfence

-> A boilerplate WordPress plugin
+> A Wordfence plugin scanner for WP CLI

 ## Requirements